crottolo/free_addons/chatgpt_bot/README.rst

 * you can retrive an api Key from https://beta.openai.com/ and create a new key here: https://beta.openai.com/account/api-keys
 * This module require the offical library openai
 * you install with ``pip install openai``
+* Now you can use the chatGPT bot in the chat window.
 * you can set the default bot in the file ``mail_bot.py``